truar/gcp-learning/gcp-cloud-architect-coursera/4-Elastic Cloud - scaling and automating/README.md

 * 90 internet exchanges and over 100 interconnection facilities around the world
 * Google peering DB entries

-Once again, is away from one of this location, use a Partner.
+Once again, if away from one of this location, use a Partner.

 They both provide Public IP addresses access to all google services